bentoml/BentoML/docs/source/reference/build_config.rst

 .. note::

-   Currently the only buildkit frontend that we are supporting is docker/dockerfile:1.4-labs.
-Please contact us if you would like to use a different buildkit frontend.
+   Currently the only buildkit frontend that we are supporting is :code:`docker/dockerfile:1.4-labs`.
+Please contact us if you need support for different build frontend.

 Writing custom Dockerfile template